 - Viewing Information and Details of an Event Mesh

 Architecturally, an event mesh is a logical layer that runs on your network to enhance its capabilities to allow distributed applications, microservices, and IoT devices to communicate via the publish/subscribe (pub/sub) communication pattern.
 This allows for decoupled, dynamic communication in real-time.

 At the core of an event mesh is Dynamic Message Routing (DMR) technology.
 To better understand how event meshes work you should familiarize yourself with DMR terminology and concepts.
-For more information, see DMR Overview and DMR Terminology:
+For more information, see Dynamic Message Routing and DMR Terminology:

 - To create an event mesh using Mesh Manager, you can connect one DMR cluster to another DMR cluster.
 Mesh Manager creates a full mesh using Dynamic Message Routing (DMR).
 A full-mesh means that there are DMR external links that span between each DMR cluster in the event mesh.
 This permits for multi-site scaling.
 For more information, see Multi-Site Scaling.

 - A DMR cluster can contain one or more event broker services.
 By default, each event broker service you create in PubSub+ Cloud is its own DMR cluster, but optionally you can configure multiple event broker services to be part of the same DMR cluster by setting the cluster name.
 For more information, see Setting the Cluster Name.